h2non/node-os-shim/README.md

 Node.js team was frozen the [OS module API][1] in 0.10.x version, however the API differs a bit in lower node.js versions

-This shim just provides the missing OS API that exist on the latest node.js native [implementation][2], so you can use it in lower node.js versions and it feels like you are in latest versions
+This shim just provides the missing OS module API that exist on the latest node.js versions.
+You can use it in lower node.js versions and feels like you are in latest versions

+It's based on the current node.js [implementations][2]

 ## Installation